thaihungle/SHM/README.md

 **Results and Logs**

-See folder ./popgym_results for Popgym's outputs and logs.
+See folder ./results_popggym for Popgym's outputs and logs (we support Tensorboard!).
 You should be able to reproduce results like this:
 <div align="center">
   <img src="https://github.com/user-attachments/assets/32d0b42c-4754-4776-be01-8965740962ad" height=300>
 </div>